-In terms of Section 73A of the Basic Conditions of Employment Act (the BCEA) -
+In terms of Section 73A of the BCEA

-- "(1) ... any employee or worker, as defined in Section 1 of the National Minimum Wage Act, 2018, may refer a dispute to the CCMA concerning the failure to pay any amount owing to that employee or worker in terms of this Act, the National Minimum Wage Act, 2018, a contract of employment, a sectoral determination, or a collective agreement. - (2) Subsection (1) does not apply to employees or workers earning in excess of the threshold prescribed by the Minister in terms of Section 6(3). - (3) An employee or worker, other than the employee or worker referred to in subsection (1), may institute a claim concerning the failure to pay any amount contemplated in subsection (1) in either the Labour Court, the High Court, or subject to their jurisdiction, the Magistrates' Court or the small claims court."
+- "(1) ... any employee or worker, as defined in Section 1 of the National Minimum Wage Act, 2018, may refer a dispute to the CCMA concerning the failure to pay any amount owing to that employee or worker in terms of this Act, the National Minimum Wage Act, 2018, a contract of employment, a sectoral determination, or a collective agreement. - (2) Subsection (1) does not apply to employees or workers earning in excess of the threshold prescribed by the Minister in terms of Section 6(3).

+(3) An employee or worker, other than the employee or worker referred to in subsection (1), may institute a claim concerning the failure to pay any amount contemplated in subsection (1) in either the Labour Court, the High Court, or subject to their jurisdiction, the Magistrates' Court, or the small claims court."

-A "worker" is defined in the National Minimum Wage Act 9 of 2018 (the NMWA) as "any person who works for another and who receives, or is entitled to receive, any payment for that work whether in money or in kind".
-This is a wider definition than that of an employee and can in certain circumstances include an independent contractor.
+A "worker" is defined in the National Minimum Wage as "any person who works for another and who receives, or is entitled to receive, any payment for that work whether in money or in kind".

-WHO QUALIFIES TO CLAIM UNDER SECTION 73A OF THE BCFA?
+WHO QUALIFIES TO CLAIM UNDER SECTION 73A OF THE BCEA?

-If the employee/worker is earning equal to or less than R241 110.59 per annum or R20 092.55 per month, s/he can lodge a claim at the CCMA for money owing.
+If the employee/worker is earning equal to or less than R261 748.45 per annum or R21 812.37 per month, s/he can lodge a claim at the CCMA for money owing.
 This threshold is set by regulation in terms of Section 6(3) of the BCEA and is amended from time to time.
-The current threshold is effective from 1 March 2023.
+The current threshold is effective from 1 April 2025.